denten-books/plain-text/main.md

 They wrote new programming languages, new compilers to interpret them, and debuggers to troubleshoot.
 They invented word editors and format control languages.
-Here's how Engelbart diagrams a *part* of his text-manipulation
+Here's how Engelbart diagrams a *part* of his text-manipulation language in the same report:
-language:

 !["State--chart portrayal of part of text--manipulation control language,
 @engelbart_human_1969, 36."](images/engel-edit.png)

 The diagram shows much attention to the detail and a love for the writing craft.
 But there is also much complexity.
-It is near-impenitrible.
+It is near-impenetrable.
 In building their own tools, Engelbart's team lifted themselves up by the bootstraps.
 But it was not the machine that lifted them up---it was the process of creating the machine.
-The very metaphor of bootstrapping suggestes the impossibility of using one's boostraps to pull others out of the cave.
-As a side effect, text, so readily apparent on the page enters a complex system of executible code.
-The perception of material lightness of textual being comes at the price of legibility, as the complication of the textual mechanism comprehensible
+The very metaphor of bootstrapping suggests the impossibility of using one's bootstraps to pull others out of the cave.
+As a side effect, text, so readily apparent on the page enters a complex system of executable code.
+The perception of material lightness of textual being comes at the price of legibility.
+Would new authors find the same ease in the complication of the mechanism?
+I suspect not unless they become an active part of the "bootstrapping community."

-Three mechanisms: Goldberg's "Controller," the  AES-90, and Engelbart.
+As the chapter is about to take on the intellectual history of document structure, I propose we keep the above three devices at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.
+In the first of these, text structure and machine control lie before us for inspection.
+The second one is mute: a black slate.
+The last of these belongs to what Peter Denning calls "the third generation" of computer systems, an arrangement that continues to shape the contemporary human encounter with text.
+Here, the inscription fractures into traces of disparate kind: some that fade from view to appear elsewhere in the system in a more enduring form, as an arrangement of floating gates; some that persist in the flicker of the cathode ray or the flow of the liquid crystal, but only as long as the device draws power; and yet others that simply dissemble to create the illusion of effortless textuality.

 ### 3.3 Form as Concrete and Universal